zshen1wbg/vulnmachine/vuln.md

-[wkt03]
+## wkt03
+user:svc_adcs

-Shell: Abuse trust account to have enumeration access, asreproasting the user to recover his password.
-The user is a member of
+Shell: Abuse trust account to have enumeration access, kerberoasting the user to recover his password. svc_adcs can modify cert template.
+Modify a template, and impersonate da, to take over the domain